Webiny/Docker/README.md

 # PHP7 Docker Image

-Docker image with latest PHP7, based on Linux Ubuntu distribution.
+Docker image with latest Debian based PHP7 (FROM php:7-fpm) and some other useful PHP extensions and tools which enables Webiny development platofrm to run smoothly.

 It comes without any additional development PHP extensions like xDebug or PHPUnit.